IBC Tooling

 - 30 days

 The overview is dynamic and gives you a good feeling of the current activity in the overall network and between specific chains.
-You can also include testnet chains in the overview - you just have to enable it by activating

 The information displayed includes:

 - The number of transactions on that chain (for the selected time period)

 - The number of IBC transfers (for the selected time period)